2. Planning a Tournament

 A congress bank account should be opened, with two signatures required for withdrawals, as the amount of money handled can exceed £5000 if collecting money for accommodation.
 The work can conveniently be split between one person responsible for accommodation and money, and one responsible for the tournament itself.

 Since this is a large event, there is an associated financial risk.
-The club organising a Congress has two options: they can either take all the risk, and do whatever they wish with any profit; or have us underwrite the risk (against a documented budget approved by Council) in which case any profit is shared 50-50 between us and the organising club.
+The club organising a Congress has two options: they can either take all the risk, and do whatever they wish with any profit; or have us underwrite the risk (against a documented budget approved by the Board) in which case any profit is shared 50-50 between us and the organising club.

 2.12 Encouraging Children to Participate